Discretization Invariant Networks for Learning Maps between Neural Fields: Universality of

-Appendix \ref{proof:universal_approx} provides a full proof, including the extension to multi-channel maps.
-A high-level sketch of the $\gG \to \gG'$ case is as follows: \begin{enumerate}[leftmargin=1.4em] \item Fix a low discrepancy sequence of points $\{x_j\}_{j=1}^N$ in $\domain$ that can approximate any function in $\gG \cup \gG'$ with QMC to desired accuracy. \item Let $\pi$ be the projection of a function $f \in \gG \cup \gG'$ to $\real^N$ by selecting its $N$ values at the QMC sample points.
-Through $\pi$, the measure $\nu$ on $\gG$ induces a measure $\mu$ on $\real^N$. \item We can construct an MLP that approximates any function in $L^2(\real^N)$, by covering the volume under the graph of the function with rectangles, and then at inference time summing the rectangles under the given $\real^N$ input \cite{lu2017expressive}.
-Here, we cover the graph of $\left(\pi f, \map[f](x_j)\right)$ for each QMC sample point $x_j$, and compute volumes \wrt $\mu$.
-The \modelname specifies the desired connections on $\domain$ using element-wise products with cutoff functions and linear combinations of channels. \item Repeating this construction $N$ times, we fully specify the desired behavior of $f \mapsto \map[f]$ to desired accuracy \wrt the measure $\nu$. \end{enumerate}
+\begin{enumerate}[leftmargin=1.4em] \item Fix a discretization $X$ of sufficiently low discrepancy to approximate any function in $\inrspace[1]$ to desired accuracy.
+Let $N=|X|$, the number of points in the discretization. \item Let $\pi$ be a projection operator that maps every function $f \in \inrspace[1]$ to $\real^N$ by selecting its $N$ values along the discretization.
+Through $\pi$, the measure $\nu$ on $\inrspace[1]$ induces a measure $\mu$ on $\real^N$. \item Any function in $L^2(\real^N)$ can be approximated by covering the volume under the graph of the function with almost disjoint rectangles, and then at inference time summing the heights of the rectangles at the given $\real^N$ input.
+A multilayer perceptron (MLP) can then approximate this rectangle cover to arbitrary accuracy with sufficiently steep slopes at their boundaries \citep{lu2017expressive}. \item The map $J: \pi f \mapsto \map[f](x)$ is in $L^2(\real^N)$ for each $x \in X$.
+We can mimic the MLP from step 3 with a \modelname that specifies the desired connections on $\domain$ using element-wise products with cutoff functions and linear combinations of channels.
+The cutoff functions extract the input values along $X$ into separate channels, and the weights of the channels match the weights of the hypothetical MLP, projecting the result to the appropriate $x$.
+We present the design of such a network in Algorithm \ref{algo:inr_approx1}, with additional details in the Appendix. \item We repeat this construction $N$ times to specify values at each of the $N$ output points in $X$, and map all other output points to the value of the closest specified point.
+Then we have fully specified the desired behavior of $f \mapsto \map[f]$ to desired accuracy \wrt the measure $\nu$. \end{enumerate}